dvreeze/sudoku/hibernate-strategy.md

 * they do *not use any proxies*, so what you see is what you get, and there is no hidden state
 * they are *thread-safe* (if all of their record components are immutable as well)
 * they are technology-agnostic, just like the abstract service layer Java interfaces passing them around
+* they do not support "bidirectional associations" if they are deeply immutable
+  * that is, record object trees are purely hierarchical ("top-down") data structures, just like XML and JSON trees
+  * this is consistent with their immutable nature; one constructor call creates the (potentially deeply nested) record, which cannot be updated in-place afterward
 * in practice, they tend to "attract" modern Java APIs (that use immutable data structures), such as `java.time.Instant`
   * just compare `java.util.Date` and `java.util.Calendar` on the one hand with the *Java time API* on the other hand; it's no contest, really
 * out of the box, they offer natural *value equality* (through provided overridden `equals` and `hashCode` methods)